 About

-Vision: Glassworks Co-op is shaping a future where people of all ages and different means can learn, work, and live with shared values and amenities in an attainable, net-zero community.
+Vision: Glassworks Co-operative is shaping a future where people of all ages and different means can learn, work, and live with shared values and amenities in an attainable, net-zero community.

-Mission: Owen Sound Glassworks Development Co-operative Inc. exists to facilitate an attainable mixed-income, net-zero community with a range of affordable housing models, economic development projects, and environmental programs.
+Mission: Glassworks exists to facilitate an attainable mixed-income, net-zero community with a range of affordable housing models, economic development projects, and environmental programs.

 Values: Sustainability, Affordability, Community